|Elliott Sound Products||Project 77|

 I = V / R Where I is current, V is measured voltage and R is the test resistor value (in ohms)

 Typically, you will need a resistor of about 1 or 2 ohms to calibrate the unit.
 Power will be extremely high - a 1.25 ohm resistor with 12.5V and 10A will dissipate 125W.
-Eight 10W 10 ohm resistors in a bucket of water will work very well, and will allow you to "soak test" the unit at full power to make sure that everything manages to stay together.
-Note that when in water with DC, you will cause the resistor leads to corrode unless you use distilled water.
+Eight 10W 10 ohm resistors in a bucket of water will work very well, and will allow you to 'soak test' the unit at full power to make sure that everything manages to stay together.
+Note that when in water with DC, you will cause the resistor leads to corrode at their positive ends unless you use distilled water.

 The author's unit is shown in Figures 3 and 4.
 It was designed as a 10A supply.
 As I mentioned, the case is one I had lying around, and although I can't use mine at its peak of 20A for extended periods as there is nowhere near enough heatsinking.
 However, it serves the purpose that I needed it for, which was to test some car amplifiers I had (also lying around).
 I have found it to be extremely satisfactory, and since it can be completed in an afternoon, this makes it a simple project that should give many years of service.

 Figure 4 - Prototype Supply (Front Panel Inside View) - 10A Version